RakshithKanna/LoginPage/README.md

-This is the main documentation repo for the project.
+This branch currently contains the frontend app under frontend/.